Chisago County Deputies Wrangle Inflatable Unicorn

 Comments

 Chisago County, Minn.
-(WCCO) — The Chisago County Sheriff’s Office shared a truly magical video on Saturday evening, shattering the usual expectation that information shared by law enforcement has to be serious.
+(WCCO) — The Chisago County Sheriff’s Office posted a truly magical video on Saturday evening, shattering the usual expectation that information shared by law enforcement has to be serious.

 The video, which was posted to the Chisago County Sheriff’s Twitter page, shows women trapped in a giant inflatable unicorn on a Chisago County lake after weeds halted their summertime fun.